We always enjoy the latest from Mercedes-Benz and AMG here at DriveLife, so I’m desperately hoping that this car was going to be good, if not great.

 Within that EQ screen is an option to show you where the nearest charging stations are, vital stuff for EV drivers on the hunt for the next charge.
 You can also access this menu from a button on the centre console.
 The thing is, I could only ever find two charge stations, no matter where I was.
 It was always Mitsubishi New Zealand’s headquarters in Porirua, or one other charging location.
 On the southern coast of Wellington, the screen gave me those two options, and nothing else.
 At the northern end of the motorway, the same two options.
 I took the EQC to Southward Car Museum for the last Coffee ‘n Cars meeting for the year, and got the same two places to charge.
 A huge hole in charging options here, and something Mercedes-Benz NZ really needs to sort out.
 I wonder if Mitsubishi NZ gets lots of Mercedes-Benz EQCs trolling their car park…

 While there’s no electric sunroof blind in the EQC, you do get one of the best adaptive cruise control systems out there.
-Mercedes-Benz have really nailed this, and the smoothness of their adaptive cruise is a lesson to others.
+Mercedes-Benz has really nailed this, and the smoothness of their adaptive cruise is a lesson to others.
 GPS-capability has been carried over to the EQC, so the car will brake itself for a bend if it thinks it needs to.
-Good to see this isn’t as overly safe as the earlier versions sunbg this system, and takes sensible speeds around bends.
+Good to see this isn’t as overly safe as the earlier versions using this system and takes sensible speeds around bends.
 Bringing the car to a full stop at the lights on the motorway is not a drama, and the EQC will pull away again by itself once the car in front of you starts to move (if you haven’t remained stationary for too long).
 These extra features of the adaptive cruise bring a whole new level of driveability to cars with adaptive cruise control.

 Last thing about the adaptive cruise.
 I haven’t seen this before on a Mercedes-Benz, but you can now double-tap the cruise control Resume button, and it will set cruise to the current speed limit, based on the last speed sign it passed.
 I used this all the time, and it became second nature to double-tap the Resume button as soon as I passed a sign.
 So easy.